ryanallen/words-of-my-perfect-teacher/README.md

 <sup>* In traditional Asian cultures a bride, accompanied by her dowry, joins her husband's family.
 If the marriage fails she will return to the house of her parents.</sup>

+As for all our other relatives and friends, they treat us like [gods](#gods)&mdash;as long as we are prosperous and happy and everything is going splendidly.
+They do whatever they can to help us, and give us all kinds of things of which we have no need.
+But should we fall on hard times, although we have done them no harm at all, they treat us like enemies and return with malice any kindness we show them.

+All this goes to show that there is nothing of any worth in sons, daughters, family and friends, as [Jetsun Mila](#jetsun-mila) expresses in his song:

+> In the [beginning](#beginning), your son is a charming little god;
+> You love him so much that you cannot bear it.
+> In the middle he ferociously demands his due;
+> You give him everything, but he is never satisfied.
+> He brings home someone else's daughter,
+> Pushing his kindly parents out.
+> When his father calls him, he doesn't deign to answer.
+> When his mother calls, he doesn't even hear.
+> In the end, he is like a distant neighbor.
+> You destroy yourself nourishing a swindler like that.
+> How frustrating it is to beget your own enemies!
+> I've cast off this harness that tethers us to [saṃsāra](#saṃsāra).
+> I don't want any of these worldly sons.

+He goes on:

+> In the [beginning](#beginning) a daughter is a smiling little goddess,
+> Imperiously monopolizing all your best possessions.
+> In the middle, she endlessly asks her due:
+> She openly demands things from her father,
+> And steals them from her mother on the sly.
+> Never satisfied with what she's given,
+> She's a source of despair to her kindly parents.
+> In the end, she's a red-faced ogress:
+> At best, she's an asset to someone else,
+> At worst, she'll bring calamity upon you.
+> How frustrating she is, this ravaging monster!
+> I've cast off this incurable sorrow.
+> I don't want a daughter who'll lead me to ruin.

+Finally:

+> In the [beginning](#beginning) friends meet you joyfully, the smile
+> And the whole valley rings with "Come in!" and "Sit down!"
+> In the middle they return your hospitality with meat and beer,
+> Item for item, exactly one for one.
+> In the end, they cause strife based on hate or attachment.
+> How frustrating they are, those evil friends with all their quarrels!
+> I've given up my dining companions of easy times.
+> I don't want any worldly friends.

 ##### 4.3.3 The suffering of not getting what one wants
 ##### 4.3.4 The suffering of encountering what one does not want
 ### **5. The asuras**